almostengr/almostengr.github.io/docs/gardening/2019/2019-12-29-greens-in-grass.md

 ## Greens in the Grass

 For the last couple of years, I have grown various greens, usally collard or mustard, in the same general area of my yard.
-Greens don't make seends until the srping or summer time.
+Greens don't make seeds until the spring or summer time.
 When they make seeds, they make a lot.

 Not sure at this point whether I'm going to let them continue to grow in the grass